webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 == Installation ==

 * Use the included automatic install feature on your WordPress admin panel and search for “Feed KuantoKusta for WooCommerce”.
-* Go to WooCoomerce > Settings > KuantoKusta, choose the product types you want to include in the feed and set other options as you desire.
+* Go to WooCoomerce > Settings > KuantoKusta, select the product types you want to include in the feed, and set other options as you wish.
-* You can go to each product and set specific settings like hiding the product from the feed, it’s EAN/UPC code, brand, shipping cost, etc.
+* You can go to each product and set specific settings like hiding the product from the feed, its EAN/UPC code, brand, shipping cost, etc.

 == Frequently Asked Questions ==

 = I need some modifications to my feed structure or data.
 Is it possible? =

-The plugin has a pretty decent number of WordPress hooks you can use to manipulate which products are included in the feed, which fields are shown on the feed and even manipulate the content of each field.
+The plugin has a large number of WordPress hooks you can use to manipulate which products are included in the feed, which fields are shown on the feed, and even manipulate the content of each field.
-If you are not confortable with development, you can [hire us](https://www.webdados.pt/contactos/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) to make the customization for you.
+If you are not comfortable with development, you can [hire us](https://www.webdados.pt/contactos/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) to make the customization for you.

 = My feed URL is returning a 404 error =